-COLORADO EQUINE LAW
+COLORADO SPRINGS EQUINE LAWYERS

 Equine law encompasses all aspects of horse-related activities and industries.
-Kanthaka Group’s Colorado equine law services include preparing or reviewing equine-related contracts, filing tax returns and resolving disputes and litigation related to horse transactions and injuries, and advising on gaming laws and animal rights matters.
+Kanthaka Group’s Colorado equine lawyers services include preparing or reviewing equine-related contracts, filing tax returns and resolving disputes and litigation related to horse transactions and injuries, and advising on gaming laws and animal rights matters.

 Equine law pertains to all aspects of horses and horse-related activities.